commitspark/graphql-api/README.md

 #### Unions

-In our rocket example, let's assume we want to store information about the rocket's stages.
-Assuming there are two different types of rocket motors for a rocket stage, a stage could be modeled as a GraphQL union type `Stage`, allowing different concrete types `LiquidRocketMotor` or `SolidRocketMotor` to be added to our rocket's `stages` list:
+In our rocket example, let's assume we want to store information about a rocket's stages.
+Assuming there are two different types of rocket motors for a rocket stage, a stage could be modeled as a GraphQL union type `Stage`, allowing different concrete types `LiquidRocketMotor` or `SolidRocketMotor` to be added to a rocket's `stages` list:

 ```graphql
 directive @Entry on OBJECT